It’s common knowledge that a high bounce rate is bad, and a low rate is good.

 Every time you log into your Google Analytics account, it’s right there waiting for you.

-But the problem is that numbers can be misleading.
+The problem is, those numbers can be misleading.

-After all, how high is really too high?
+After all, how high is too high, really?

-In this post, I’m going to show you how you can fully measure and assess your bounce rate.
+This post will show you how to fully measure and analyze your bounce rate.
 That way, you’ll know if it’s actually too high for your industry or if it’s perfectly normal.

-I’ll share tips and tricks on how to audit your bounce rate and understand what’s driving it up.
+I’ll also share strategies to audit your bounce rate and understand what’s driving it up.

 I’ll also tell you some of my secrets for lowering your bounce rate.